 Inboxes in the run-up to Christmas are noisy and full of tinsel.
 You must shout and shine to stand out.

 Your subject line is the first point of contact your brand has with your audience, so its composition shouldn’t be left as an afterthought.
 The subject should suggest what is to come without giving too much away; Return Path data suggests 65 characters is the ideal length to plan with.

 It is crucial to remember that the device and email client used affects how much of the subject line is available to view; structuring the line so that CTAs appear first ensures even narrower screen users won’t miss the key message.

 Consider grabbing more attention by personalising the subject line to the recipient.
-This can be as simple as pulling the individual’s name from the database, or segmenting mailing lists according to interest before tailoring subject lines unique to each send.
+This can be as simple as pulling the individual’s name from the database or segmenting mailing lists according to interest before tailoring subject lines unique to each send.

-Today’s consumers check their mail on mobile devices to occupy ‘in-between’ moments on the go, rather than within a dedicated allotment of time.
+Today’s consumers check their mail on mobile devices to occupy ‘in-between’ moments on the go rather than within a dedicated time.
 This would explain why Litmus email analytics state that your message has just 2 seconds to make an impact!

 Unsure how to say it?
 Consider letting the visuals do a share of the talking to gratify short attention spans.
 Do be careful not to build an email that is one whole image, however, as this will often see your email detected as spam.

 It is often said that timing is everything, but when it comes to emails, there is no ‘magic moment’ that outweighs any other send time.
 As stated by MailChimp, there is never a time of the week in which everyone drops what they are doing and decides to engage fully with their emails.
 Many studies have suggested that weekdays at 10/11 am are a prime time to target, but if all companies follow the same trend, your campaign will only see more competition.